evercode1/package-for-views/packages/evercode1/view-maker/README.md

 [![Software License][ico-license]](LICENSE.md)
 [![Total Downloads][ico-downloads]][link-downloads]

-ViewMaker creates an artisan command that lets you quickly scaffold views for create, show, edit, and index, based on your input.

 ViewMaker is for use with the Laravel PHP framework (5.2 and up).
 It's a plugin for the artisan command line tool that ships with Laravel.

-If you had a model named Widget, and you had a REST controller, you would want correspoing views for the controller methods.
+ViewMaker creates a make:views artisan command that lets you quickly scaffold views for create, show, edit, and index, based on your input.
 You simply input a model name, master page name and template type (plain, basic, dt, or vue), and the view folder and corresponding views are made for you instantly.
 Our dt and vue templates come with working js datagrids out of the box.

+VeiwMaker also has a powerful make:foundation command that puts it all together for you.
+It creates a model from scratch with corresponding migration, routes, controllers and views, forming a basic crud app, with searchable, sortable columns.
+It also builds a basic unit test and sets up your factory for quick population of seed data.

+ViewMaker also ships with a make:crud command, which creates the model, migration, routes, controllers, factory, and test without the views, in case you want to create those separately.

 ## Install